On coproducts of operator $\mathcal{A}$-systems: INTRODUCTION

 Inductive limits play an important role in $\Cs$-algebra theory and in quantum physics.
 Their study began by J. Glimm \cite{Glimm1960OnAC} and J. Dixmier \cite{DIXMIER1967182} and they have of course been central in G. Elliott's classification programme \cite{ELLIOTT197629}.
 Inductive limits of operator systems were introduced by I. Todorov and L. Mawhinney in \cite{Mawhinney2017InductiveLI} where they studied the interactions of inductive limits with operator systems structures as well as with operator system tensor products.
 Inductive limits of operator $\Aa$-systems have also been developed.
 In Section \ref{inductivelimits} we consider inductive limits of operator system coproducts, continuing the study began in \cite{Mawhinney2017InductiveLI}.

 { Acknowledgments.}\\ I would like to express my gratitude to Prof. Aristides Katavolos, for his constant guidance and encouragement.
 I would also like to thank Profs.
 Mihalis Anoussis and Ivan Todorov, for their helpful discussions and suggestions.
+Finally, I would like to thank the anonymous referee for the thorough proofreading and useful comments.
 This work was partially supported by the Special Account for Research Grants of National and Kapodistrian University of Athens.